supposedly/nutshell/README.md

 _random_name_A.0, 3, _random_name_B.1, 6, 7, 8, 9, 0, 1, 10
 ```
-The var names "live" and "any" are predefined in Nutshell, assigned respectively to a rule's *live cellstates* and *all* of its cellstates.
+The varnames "live" and "any" are predefined in Nutshell, assigned respectively to a rule's *nonzero cellstates* and *all* of its cellstates.
 ```rb
 # Nutshell
 states: 5